lfborjas/distractions/land_of_lisp/README.md

 using a barebones installation of vim, no REPL integration, nothing of the life-changing benevolence of Emacs's Paredit, rainbow delimiters and SLIME).

-Picked it back up in 2018 as a study into the cross-pollination in the Lisp world while ramping up my use of Clojure.
+Picked it back up in 2018 (now a print copy) as a study into the cross-pollination in the Lisp world while ramping up my use of Clojure.
 There's many good things in this little tome, though I speed-read through the first 13 chapters to get to the good stuff: the scrappy, crazy little web server, svg renderer and game engine